How is Reading taught at St Mary’s?

 Reading Comprehension – Keystage Two

 In Keystage Two, Reading Comprehension is taught to the whole class daily.
 A class text is used and explored through both whole class and focus group teaching.
+The reading characters are used as the main driver of these sessions.
 Children are expected to analyse texts closely in order to be able to:

 |2a||Give / explain the meaning of words in context|